StackVista/stackstate-docs/develop/tutorials/mirror_tutorial.md

 In the **Telemetry** section, click **ADD NEW STREAM**.
 This opens the Stream Wizard and allows you to add a new stream.
 Enter **mirror sample** as the name for the stream and select the **Mirror server** datasource.

 In the Stream Creation screen, you should see random data right away.
-You can play around with the filter fields and values but they won't affect the returned data.
+You can play around with the filter fields and values, but they won't affect the returned data.

 Here is what that looks like:

 ![](../../.gitbook/assets/v46_example-mirror-stream.png)

-Click on the **Save** button to permanently add the stream to the **a-host** component.
+Click the **Save** button to permanently add the stream to the **a-host** component.

 ## Cleaning your StackState instance